KrishP08/Controller/README.md

 First place and solder all the part flast the firmware to pico then add pico to pcb
+To use web-based configuration aplication which can be started by holding HOME when plugging your controller into a PC or by holding HOME + LB + RB for five seconds while the controller is plugged in.
+Then access http://192.168.7.1 in a web browser to begin configuration.
 Play

 # why I made the project